Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings

-where the juxtaposition indicates the $G_1$-action.
-Of course, a similar relations is valid for $s_2$, as well.
-Then the relations~\eqref{eq:25} follow from it and~\eqref{eq:10} of Lemma~\ref{lem:2}. \end{proof} \begin{remark} An alternative way to characterize a \bfl is to say that it consists of a biextension $E$ of $(H_0,K_0)$ by $G_\bullet$ such that $s_1$ and $s_2$ provide it with the structure of \bfls in the ordinary sense of \cite{ButterfliesI} from $(H_\bullet)_{K_0}$ (resp.\ $(K_\bullet)_{H_0}$) to $G_\bullet$ in a compatible way. \end{remark} It is clear that properties similar to those pertaining to $s_1$ and $s_2$ stated in Lemma~\ref{lem:4} hold for their common restriction $s\colon H_1\times K_1\to E$.
+The relations~\eqref{eq:25} follow from the centrality and~\eqref{eq:10} of Lemma~\ref{lem:2}. \end{proof} \begin{remark} An alternative way to characterize a \bfl is to say that it consists of a biextension $E$ of $(H_0,K_0)$ by $G_\bullet$ such that $s_1$ and $s_2$ provide it with the structure of \bfls in the ordinary sense of \cite{ButterfliesI} from $(H_\bullet)_{K_0}$ (resp.\ $(K_\bullet)_{H_0}$) to $G_\bullet$ in a compatible way. \end{remark} It is clear that properties similar to those pertaining to $s_1$ and $s_2$ stated in Lemma~\ref{lem:4} hold for their common restriction $s\colon H_1\times K_1\to E$.
 In particular, the following diagram

 is commutative, with $\jmath\circ s$ equal to the trivial map (identically equal to the unit $e_0$ of $G_0$).
 In addition, $s$ is multiplicative in each variable:

 Relations~\eqref{eq:25} (collapsed into one) and~\eqref{eq:22} also hold.
 As an easy consequence we have the following \begin{lemma} Let $(E,s_1,s_2)\in \grdbfl(H_\bullet,K_\bullet; G_\bullet)$.
 The pullback $(\del,\del)^*E$ is isomorphic (via $s$) to the trivial biextension in $\grdbiext(H_1,K_1;G_\bullet)$. \end{lemma} \begin{remark} The correspondence $(E,s_1,s_2)\mapsto (E,s)$ determines a morphism